 As fate would have it, just a few days before I left, GroupGolfer put out a voucher deal for Rancho Del Rey.
 It was $24, including cart and range balls.
 It was good any time Monday-Friday and weekends after 11:00.
 Now, that price isn’t too much lower than some of their hot deals on weekday afternoons, but this voucher required no booking fee and gave me much more flexibility on when I could play.

 It worked out perfectly to book a 6:28 tee time on Monday morning.
 It was real quiet when I arrived and I went off first by myself around 6:15.
 I had to dodge a lot of maintenance on the course and I also caught a couple of back nine groups after the turn, but they were nice and let me play through.
 I also had to weave my way around sprinklers at times.
 A few times, there were so many sprinklers going on between me and the green, I had to sit there and plot out a route, and then execute with perfect timing.
 I felt like Catherine Zeta-Jones in that terrible movie where her slithering through the laser grid in her cat suit is the only thing people remember.
+Me weaving through sprinklers spraying reclaimed water in a golf cart was probably not as sexy a sight.

 Anyway, that added a little bit of adventure to the round.
 Otherwise, Rancho Del Rey is yet another pretty traditional and straightforward Central Valley kind of course.
 There are plenty of trees, a few water hazards and a back and forth routing on a relatively flat piece of property.
 It’s a solid layout, but not unlike others I’ve seen throughout the region.